 It’s also much more common for people to write negative reviews than positive.
 (Think about how much you complain about services versus complimenting them, for example.)

 It’s always best to read a lot of reviews to see what the general consensus is and form your own opinion, rather than just taking one opinion as fact.

 Remember, you’re just getting a one-sided story.
 Students who complain about poor grades but didn’t work to achieve higher ones doesn’t really reflect on a professor’s teaching style.

 • Individual students have different ideas about the qualities great teachers possess.

 Once you read plenty of reviews, try to read between the lines for, what sounds like, the most realistic portrayals of a professor’s teaching style.

 Worst-case scenario: you can always drop or switch courses if you were completely off base in ignoring a particular review.

-• When a professor is ranked high on the difficulty scale, it doesn’t mean you should not take the course.
+• When a professor ranks highly on the difficulty scale,

-Great courses can be challenging, too.
+Great courses are often the most challenging.
 In fact, some of the most boring classes are the easiest.

 A difficult course and and bad professor, on the other hand, should be avoided at all costs.
 It’s smart to keep an eye out for courses ranked as difficult with professors that also have ratings that describe them as overly hard or as unfair graders.